Chrisantus-Agwanihu/Calculator/README.md

 - Imported libraries to help me with calculations

 ## ⏱️ How long did it take?
-- This project took arounda 2 weeks to create
+- This project took around 2 weeks to create